p2p-today/p2p-project/README.md

         [timestamp]
         resend

-9.  **Peer Requests**
+11. **Peer Requests**

     If you want to privately reply to a message where you are not directly connected to a sender, the following method can be used:

-    First, you broadcast a message to the network containing the `request` subflag.
+    First, your node broadcasts a message to the network containing the `request` subflag.
 This is constructed as follows:

         broadcast
         [your id]